 As the infection and death rates rise again across the country, we are poised to help a National Network of partners representing over 26 locations across the country as they work to ensure the continuity of medical and mental health services and to supply basic necessities to their patients.
 Children’s Health Fund’s partners across the country are unique in the way they work within communities.
 Their approach to the pandemic is no different: each partner’s response is crafted to best support the families they serve.

 When the COVID-19 pandemic was declared, it was clear that the communities where CHF partners work would be among the hardest hit.
 The COVID-19 Community Emergency Response and Recovery Fund was launched to ensure resiliency and supportive measures are available for children living in this country’s most underserved communities.

 The Fund was launched in March 2020 with a generous gift of $2 million from the PepsiCo Foundation.
 These funds made COVID-19 screening and testing available for individuals and families who would otherwise not have received care.
 From March 23 to May 31, 2020, our partner programs performed 707,740 screenings and 114,158 tests for the virus.
 Additional generous donations from individuals, corporations, and foundations have supported the procurement of masks; telehealth equipment and services; food and household supplies; and emergency funding for rent, utilities, and transportation.

-Against this unprecedented challenge, our COVID-19 Community Emergency Response and Recovery Fund allows us to:
+In this second wave of the pandemic, our COVID-19 Community Emergency Response and Recovery Fund allows us to:

-- Partner with schools and community-based organizations to support efforts that address the needs of the students, school staff and community partners;
+- Partner with schools and community-based organizations to support efforts that support the healing and mental health of the students, school staff, and community partners;

 Generous support provided by